cristcost/sensormix/README.md

 Demo of an Integrated  OSGi architecture based on Apache Karaf, Apache Camel, Spring and GWT.

-Detailed list of integrated tecnologies
+Detailed list of integrated technologies
 ---------------------------------------

 <table>